alicexue/fmri-pipeline/README.md

 - Flywheel downloads haven't been tested on habanero yet.
 Also need to test downloading fmriprep output for multiple subjects.

 ## To do:
-- Check for preprocessed anat files in the anat folder under subject folder AND under session folder
 - TR: currently checks in raw->task-\<task>_bold.json.
 Need to also check under raw->sub->func->sub\<sub>_task-\<task>_run-\<run>_bold.json.
 May also want to require specifying TR under model.
 - Accomodate not having multiple runs (not having run in the file names)...
 - Integrate with flywheel